th0mr/plasmidcanvas/docs/installation_and_usage.rst

 Installation
 ============

-1 - Open a command terminal (In windows, press 'windows key' + 'r' then enter '``cmd``' to open one)
+1 - Open a command prompt with admin privilages and run ``pip install plasmidcanvas```

-2 - Navigate to the plasmidcanvas folder from the zip (use ``cd path/to/the/folder``)

-3 - Run the following command to install the package:  ``pip install .``

-You now have the package installed!
+2 - You now have the package installed!
 If you want to double check it has installed correctly then run ``pip list`` to verify plasmidcanvas is in the list

 Usage
 =====